horovod/horovod/README.md

 3. To run in Docker, see the [Horovod in Docker](docs/docker.md) page.

 4. To run in Kubernetes, see [Kubeflow](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/openmpi/README.md).
+Besides this, you can also try [Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/horovod) solution.

 ## Keras